Aaron-Bopp/Obsidian-notes/AIO/SecondBrain/EvergreenNotes/American's are scared of the word communism not it's meaning.md

 ---

 ##### [[American's are scared of the word communism not it's meaning]] `=length(this.file.inlinks) + length(this.file.outlinks)`
 Studies have shown time and time again that polling for economically left issues are supported by super majorities of the populace.
-Additionally studies have shown that people are happier when there is less income inequality ([[Income Inequality Increases Unhappiness]]) and when they are part of strong communities. [[Everybody can't be a capitalist]] is a undeniable fact of [[Capitalism]].
+Additionally studies have shown that people are happier when there is less income inequality ([[SecondBrain/ContentNotes/Politics/Income Inequality Increases Unhappiness]]) and when they are part of strong communities. [[Everybody can't be a capitalist]] is a undeniable fact of [[Capitalism]].

 ### <hr class="footnote"/>